-The growth of the SMI segment of the inmate population can stress and weaken corrections institutions.
+The growth of the SMI segment of the incarcerated population can stress and weaken corrections institutions.
 A critical challenge facing criminal justice agencies generally, and corrections professionals specifically, is understanding how to manage this ever-growing population and its needs.

-The RAND Corporation (RAND), on behalf of the National Institute of Justice (NIJ), convened a workshop of national experts to discuss diverse aspects of managing seriously mentally ill offenders in the justice system.
+The RAND Corporation (RAND), on behalf of the National Institute of Justice (NIJ), convened a workshop of national experts to discuss diverse aspects of managing seriously mentally ill persons in the justice system.
 The workshop experts were select prison, jail, probation, and parole administrators as well as researchers and mental health care professionals.

 A core goal of the workshop was to inform future research endeavors by NIJ, a primary federal funder and manager of corrections-focused research.
 The experts’ findings are presented in a report, “Managing the Seriously Mentally Ill in Corrections,” prepared for the Priority Criminal Justice Needs Initiative — a project of RAND, the Police Executive Research Forum, RTI International, and the University of Denver.

 Among the key needs identified by the experts are:

 - A need to prioritize mental illness and dedicate sustainable treatment resources, with the justice system advocating for better access to treatment in the community.

 - A greater emphasis on the prevention of mental illness, early detection, and intervention, particularly for children.

 - Training of law enforcement agencies for improved responses to individuals with SMI.

 - An infusion of resources into criminal justice institutions, enabling them to address both the mental health needs of incarcerated persons and the traits that inform their criminal tendencies (i.e., criminogenic needs).